 Letters that ended up in the wrong hands at the wrong time put another nail in the coffin of Silas Deane’s reputation.

-In 1781, the war with Britain was going badly and many Americans wanted to give up.
-Deane was living in Belgium.
+In 1781, the war with Britain went badly and many Americans wanted to give up.
+Deane lived in Belgium.
 He was broke, depressed, demoralized and bitter about the way the Continental Congress treated him.
 He wrote some letters to friends in America, attacking the Congress and arguing the United States ought to surrender.
 The British intercepted those letters.

 In October of 1781 the British surrendered at the Battle of Yorktown.
 After the battle, they published Deane’s defeatist-sounding letters in New York.

 After that, Ben Franklin wouldn’t have anything to do with Deane.
 Many of his friends turned against him, thinking he was a traitor.